 If a Participant incurs any expenses associated with the successful enforcement of his or her rights under this Plan by arbitration, litigation or other legal action, then the Company shall pay the Participant on demand of all reasonable expenses (including attorneys' fees and legal expenses) incurred by the Participant in enforcing such rights under this Plan.
-The Participant shall notify the Company of the expenses for which the Participant demands reimbursement within sixty (60) days after the Participant receives an invoice for such expenses, but in no case before a court, arbitrator, mediator or other judicial panel rules in favor of the Participant with respect to the dispute giving rise to such expenses, and the Company shall pay the reimbursement amount within fifteen (15) days after receipt of such notice, subject to Section 13.
-For purposes of clarity, the Company shall have no obligation to reimburse the Participant for any expenses incurred by such Participant if any court, arbitrator, mediator or other judicial panel rules in favor of the Company with respect to the dispute giving rise to such expenses.
+The Participant shall notify the Company of the expenses for which the Participant demands reimbursement within sixty (60) days after the Participant receives an invoice for such expenses, but in no case before a court, arbitrator, mediator or other judicial panel rules in favor of the Participant with respect to the dispute giving rise to such expenses of clarity, the Company shall have no obligation to reimburse the Participant for any expenses incurred by such Participant if any court, arbitrator, mediator or other judicial panel rules in favor of the Company with respect to the dispute giving rise to such expenses.